-- "You Are Not Alone".
-Firstly, it is a rallying cry in "You Will Be Found", showcasing the important virtues of friendship and belonging.
-When it returns in the Dark Reprise, it shows social media users' desires for revenge against the Murphy Family, as they believe the Murphys were responsible for their son's suicide.
+- The "You Are Not Alone" mantra in "You Will Be Found" showcases the important virtues of friendship and belonging.
+Its return as a Dark Reprise shows how social media can turn ugly — people demand revenge against the Murphys as they believe the family is responsible for their son's suicide.

 - "I Want" Song: "Waving Through A Window" establishes that Evan desperately wants to connect with other people, and feel like he matters.

 - Critics have pointed out that, in a heartbreaking twist, "For Forever" is a hidden "I Want" Song — Evan at no point in the song talks about wanting something he doesn't have, but knowing the story we know that the "perfect day" in the song never happened and he describes it with such passion and clarity because it's something he desperately wants to have happen for once in his life before he dies.
 "Finale" is a Triumphant Reprise of "For Forever" that indicates that, as bittersweet as the ending of the story may be, Evan did come to find some measure of that peace.

 - Jerkass: Connor, while not without his sympathetic qualities, is generally shown to be an unpleasant, unlikable human being.

 - Karma Houdini: Other than spilling the beans to Heidi and the Murphy family, Evan largely gets away with his fake friendship with Connor.
 There's also no mention of whether Alana suffers any repercussions for posting Connor's "suicide note" online and being responsible for the media abuse the Murphys endure.